Greene County man charged in break-in

-A Greene County man is charged with burglary and aggravated assault, accused of breaking into a home at 252½ W. Franklin St. in Waynesburg and threatening to kill three people Thursday.
+A Greene County man is charged with burglary and aggravated assault, accused of breaking into a home at 252 1/2 W. Franklin St. in Waynesburg and threatening to kill three people on July 22.

 Waynesburg Borough Police alleged John Gary Shultz, 35, of Holbrook, went to the home around 6:24 a.m. and kicked in the front door before throwing pieces of block at another door separating the entryway from the living area and yelling that he was going to kill the three people inside.